quintusdias/glymur/docs/source/detailed_installation.rst

 This assumes, of course, that you've installed OpenJPEG into /opt/openjp2-svn on a linux system.
-The location of the configuration file is platform-dependent (of course).
+The location of the configuration file can vary as well (of course).
 If you use either linux or mac, the path to the configuration file would normally be ::

     $HOME/.config/glymur/glymurrc